Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Application to the JWST NIRISS/SOSS Spectrum of WASP-96 b

 \subsection{Revisiting the Atmospheric Composition of WASP-96~b with GP-Aided Retrievals}

 The retrieved parameter values for each retrieval configuration are summarized in Appendix~\ref{app:summary_table}, Table~\ref{table:retrieved}.
 Key differences in the retrieved abundances are shown in Figure~\ref{fig:spectra1}, while Figure~\ref{fig:hyperparams} shows the posterior distributions for the GP hyperparameters.
 Overall, the median estimates of the retrieved abundances remain largely consistent across retrieval cases, as expected for well-characterized data.
-However, for both H$_2$O and CO$_2$—the two most tightly constrained molecules—the precision decreases in the GP-aided cases.
+However, for both H$_2$O and CO$_2$ (the two most tightly constrained molecules) the precision decreases in the GP-aided cases.
 In particular, we find that the true CO$_2$ abundance may be difficult to estimate from the partial coverage of its absorption band in the NIRISS bandpass, resulting in a posterior distribution that is $\sim$1 dex broader than in the traditional retrieval.
+This is consistent with the usage of a GP noise model, which inherently allows for additional flexibility in the model and thus leads to wider posterior distributions for the model parameters.

-Our new inferred CO$_2$ abundance is consistent with both the super-solar metallicity estimate of \citet{taylor_awesome_2023} and the solar metallicity estimate of \citet{radica_awesome_2023}.
-While the median estimates for H$_2$O abundance remain consistent between retrieval cases, accounting for underlying correlated noise in the data leads to a wider posterior distribution (an increase of $\sim0.1$ dex).
-These results imply that the expected precision capability of NIRISS observations on both CO$_2$ and H$_2$O abundance constraints is less than previously predicted with traditional retrievals.
+The inferred CO$_2$ abundance from the GP noise model retrievals is consistent with both the super-solar metallicity estimate of \citet{taylor_awesome_2023} and the solar metallicity estimate of \citet{radica_awesome_2023}.
+While the median estimates for H$_2$O abundance remain consistent between retrieval cases, accounting for any underlying correlated noise in the data again leads to a wider posterior distribution (an increase of $\sim\!0.1$ dex).
+These results imply that the expected precision capability of NIRISS observations on both CO$_2$ and H$_2$O abundance constraints may be less than previously predicted with traditional retrievals.
 The posterior distributions for CO, Na, and K remain largely consistent across the retrieval cases, implying that the traditional retrieval was able to characterize these accurately and with the true expected precision from NIRISS observations.